apondlife/discone/plan/wip.md

 - make fields readonly

 # local multiplayer
-- connect at current player (current player flower?)
+- dialogue? (only talk to characters you are looking at)
+- new flower on spawn? give dream flower to every icecream at start
 - teleporting characters teleports your friends
 - disconnect?
-- give dream flower to every icecream at start
 - steal camera
-- dialogue?

 # others
 - checkpoint system and state overhaul